darbin-reyes/uswid-uefi-example/README.md

 First I think it makes sense to define what we want, and why we need it before working out what we’ve already got, and what we need to add.

-To me, the purpose of an SBoM is so that the user knows *what* components make up the software deliverable, and gives them information on *who* built each part.
+To me, the purpose of an SBOM is so that the user knows *what* components make up the software deliverable, and gives them information on *who* built each part.
 I don’t think it has to include the *how* or the *why*, as the questions we need to answer are things like “what version of OpenSSL is included” and “do I trust all the companies contributing